logo

 Initially, all possible trips between these locations have a traffic count of zero.

-To add a traffic counter to a road segment:
+To add a counter on a road segment:

 • Draw a short line next to the road where traffic was counted